talos-rit/project_documentation/technical/talos_icd.md

 ## Set Cartesian Position
-Defines a position in terms of polar coordinates
+Defines a position in terms of cartesian coordinates

 ### Send
 **Command Value**: 0x0010